-How to organize all the notes and printed pages of recipes so you can find just what you want to make without having to turn your home upside down to find it.
+How to organize all the notes and printed pages of recipes so you can find just what you want to make without having to turn your home upside down.

-And maybe that is why I have a nice collection of recipes in just about every format known to woman (or man).
+And maybe that is why I have a nice collection of recipes in just about every format known to women.

 Then there is the size.

-A recipe takes up so little room, there really is no harm in having so many.
+A recipe takes up so little room; there is no harm in having so many.
 Right?
-Well, that all depends.
-If so many for you is just a few pages, then no there isn’t.
-But if your collection can fill several plastic totes, then yes you may want to pare things down into a more reasonable pile.
+If your collection can fill several plastic totes, then yes, you may want to pare things down into a more reasonable pile.

 Step 1.
 Set Up a Work Area